lotusnprod/lotus-daily/README.md

 - [ ] Add a command line interface (CLI) to to run the bot with different parameters (e.g., focussed taxonomic groups, etc.)

-- [ ] Check randomization of the input molecule selection.
+- [x] Check randomization of the input molecule selection.
+Simply dropped the initial LIMIT, the query is anyway runned once a day, we can wait for a pair of seconds and fetch the full LOTUS

 - [x] Add a direct link to the found in taxon property and ref of the molecule page on Wikidata (for curation purposes)